Employee turnover is defined as the number of employees who quit the organization, or, are asked to leave, and are replaced by the new employees.

 To help employees truly appreciate their compensation, provide each employee with a written statement at the end of the year covering their remuneration cost and any additional charges that the company provides them with.

-Employee engagement may sound cliched, however, it is one of the major issues dealt with by organizations.
+Employee engagement may sound cliche, however, it is one of the major issues faced by organizations.
 Employees quit because they don’t feel engaged enough at work.
 Following are some of the common traits:

 - They are not provided with good quality work

 - Their ideas are not appreciated at work

 - They are not offered enough support from the team/manager

 - There are not enough training and development activities